punto-/draft_vm/README.md

 - `print.gd` prints to the console
 - `repeat.gd` repeats a block of code on a loop
 - `wait.gd` waits an amount of time while the task is suspended
+- `start_task.gd` starts a new task, independent of the current task.
+The task is referenced by an object and an event name
+- `stack_task.gd` starts a task as a new execution level of the current task, similar to a function call

 ### Missing features